rosselladesabbata/rosselladesabbata.github.io/_pages/about.md

 ---

 # Welcome!
 I am a PhD student in Economics at the [University of Bristol](https://www.bristol.ac.uk/) and an ESSGN doctoral candidate at the [European Social Science Genetics Network](https://essgn.org/).
-My research interests broadly lie in empirical microeconomics; in my PhD I am researching how environmnetal and genetic forces jointly shape health and well-being over the life course.
+My research interests broadly lie in empirical microeconomics; in my PhD I am researching how environmental and genetic forces jointly shape health and well-being over the life course.

 ## Current projects
 **Low-dose exposure to ionizing radiation: Long-term health and cognitive effects of a nuclear accident** (with Paul Hufe and Stephanie von Hinke)